krullmizter/dog-breed-id-fastai/README.md

 **If you do download the `.zip` file yourself, or use a different dataset, be sure to upload the dataset `.zip` file to the root directory, and rename the file: `dataset.zip`.**

 ### Local Development
-This project uses a multitude of different packages, libraries and dependencies to make all the code in this notebook work.
-Both the base Anaconda `environment.yaml` and Python `requirements.txt` dependencies files can be found in the Github [repo](https://github.com/krullmizter/dog-breed-id-fastai/tree/main/venv).
+This notebook uses a multitude of different packages, libraries and dependencies to make all the code in this notebook work.
+The repo contains two dependency files that you may use to get your development environment up and running.
+One for conda development environments `environment.yaml`, and one Python file for used in all development environments `requirements.txt`.
+The dependency files can be found in the Github [repo](https://github.com/krullmizter/dog-breed-id-fastai/tree/main/venv).

-The Python dependencies are needed for both local development and everywhere else, like Google Colab, Kaggle, and so on but the dependencies will be installed automatically in the **Installs & Imports** chapter using `pip`.
+The Python dependencies are needed for both local development and everywhere else, like Conda, Google Colab, VS Code, Kaggle, and so on.
+The Python dependencies will be installed automatically in the **Installs & Imports** chapter using `pip`.

 If you run this notebook locally, I recommend using Jupyter Notebook like [Anaconda notebooks](https://anaconda.org/) and running the notebook with administrative privileges.
+The base Anaconda `environment.yaml` dependencies are only needed if your work with an conda environment.
 If you choose to do local development with anaconda begin by creating a new conda environment and load the needed dependencies from the terminal.

 **The conda dependencies (environment.yaml) are different from the pip (requirements.txt)!**: